 If you want to get noticed online, you need to create something worth noticing.
 It doesn’t get easier than this.

 To get traffic, you need to create content, so good people can’t ignore it!

 The best way to get free traffic to your blog is to use content marketing.

 With content marketing, you create amazing content as the lure that drives traffic to your website.
 Your goal then is then to get that visitor into your sales funnel.
 Typically this would be your email list.

 While creating great content does take quite a bit of time, it has so many advantages.
-Here are some of the reasons why creating amazing content is the most important thing you can do for your business.
+Here are some reasons why creating amazing content is the most important thing you can do for your business.

 - Naturally acquire more backlinks

 Getting other websites to link to your content should be a major goal.
 This is a huge factor in Google SEO.
-When you create epic content, other websites may cite your article as a resource and in turn you will acquire some quality backlinks over time.
+When you create epic content, other websites may cite your article as a resource, and in turn, you will acquire some quality backlinks over time.

 - Improves your dwell time

 This is the time that passes between a Google search visit and the users’ return to Google.
 So when you create epic content, you’ll have a high dwell time.
 This, in turn, sends a positive signal to Google that your website was helpful to the reader’s search query.